The 2026 football World Cup will be held across the USA, Mexico and Canada between 11th June and 19th July 2026.

 The host nations aside, CONCACAF have been awarded a further three direct qualifying slots for the finals and two inter-confederation playoff slots.

-The 12 teams who have made it through to the third round in the CONCACAF qualifying have been split into three groups of four teams each.
+The 12 teams that have made it through to the third round in the CONCACAF qualifying have been split into three groups of four teams each.

 The group winners were not determined until the final round of matches, after which Panama, Curaçao and Haiti confirmed their places in the 2026 World Cup.